sneakaway-studio/svg-randomizer/README.md

 ### Step 0.
 Open Project

-1. Open Github Desktop and choose the correct repository (svg-randomizer)
+1. In Github Desktop, select the repository `svg-randomizer`
-1. Fetch to see if there changes and pull if it shows changes (not "Pull Request" which is different)
+1. Click "Fetch" to see if there are changes, then pull if it shows changes (not "Pull Request", which is different)
+1. Open VS Code (from Github Desktop use Shift + Command + A)

 ### Step 1.
 Update Spreadsheet Data